Best Full Size Mattress: Reviews and Buyer’s Guide

 There are two popular types of memory foam mattresses.
 A traditional memory foam mattress has layers of foam offering both comfort and support.
 A gel memory foam mattress is similar to a traditional memory foam mattress, but the top layer of foam is infused with cooling gel that helps to regulate your body temperature, keeping you cool at night.

 If well-maintained, the average longevity of a good-quality memory foam mattress is about 7 years.

 On average, latex mattresses are on the higher end of the price spectrum, yet a large majority of consumers report a high overall satisfaction in their purchase.

 This mattress is available in different forms: organic, synthetic or a blend of both.
 Each performs similarly, though their chemical makeup differs.
 Organic latex is made from the sap of rubber trees.
+There are also two types of natural latex, Talalay and Dunlop latex foam.
 Synthetic latex has chemical properties similar to its organic counterpart, but it is not as eco-friendly.